dcbb/elm-fretboard/README.md

 # elm-fretboard
-A simple Elm app visualising intervals on the guitar fretboard to help figure out complex chord.
+A simple Elm app for visualising intervals on the guitar fretboard to figure out complex chords.

+Also an experiment with the [Style Elements](http://package.elm-lang.org/packages/mdgriffith/style-elements/latest) package.